 |Aug 21, 2022||In addition to my other roles, I’ve started working as a diver on our research scuba dive team!|

 |Jan 10, 2022||I’m helping procure a SeaRobotics ASV for research at PNNL Sequim.
 More awesome research with it soon to come!|

 |Oct 15, 2021||I’ve moved to PNNL’s Marine and Coastal Research Lab (MCRL) in Sequim, WA to help build a Maritime AI and Robotics research group!|

-|Jan 15, 2019||Started a working as a Data Scientist in Machine Learning at Pacific Northwest National Laboratory!|
+|Jan 15, 2019||I started working as a Data Scientist at Pacific Northwest National Laboratory (PNNL) in Richland, WA!|

 |May 15, 2018||I graduated with an MS in Robotics from University of Michigan’s Robotics Institute!|